It’s happening, and it’s happening right now. At this very moment.

-Somewhere, there’s a VP of finance who convinces her CEO to reduce staff and training in the customer service center in order to hit the annual budget.
-Both execs are well aware that doing so is good for their stock options, at least in the very short term.
+Somewhere, there’s a VP of finance who convinces her CEO to reduce staff in the customer service center to hit the annual budget.
+Both execs are aware that doing so is good for their stock options, at least in the short term.

 Somewhere else, there’s a CEO who recognizes just how critical his customer service department is.
 He knows that, in many cases, that department provides the only human point of contact between the company and its customers.
 So he hires carefully, trains thoroughly, rewards properly and defines jobs intelligently.